kairosity/mp4-lionize/README.md

 <br>

-4. They can choose to "Remove" or "Add" the product from/to the shop.
-This is arguably more useful than deleting the product in its entirety.
+4. Staff and superuser admin users can also choose to "Remove" or "Add" the product from/to the shop.
+This is arguably more useful than deleting the product in its entirety, and less permanent.

 - All the shop product views are programmed to only show products who have the in_shop boolean field checked to True, these buttons toggle that field.